mitre-ace-direct/ace-direct/docs/installation/INSTALLATION.md

 * *Acquire domain and subdomain names*
   * Contact a domain name registrar to register the desired _domain_ and _subdomain_ names.
 It may take *several days* to activate the domain after registration.
   * Domain names **must be three-level domain names**.
-This is a requirement by our OpenAM identity and access management server.
   * Do **not** use special characters in the domain names.
-  * Here is the suggested format for the domain names: `acenode.domain.com`, `aceopenam.domain.com`, `acestun.domain.com`, `aceturn.domain.com`, `aceproxy.domain.com`, `acesip.domain.com`, `acekms.domain.com`, and `portal.domain.com`.
+  * Here is the suggested format for the domain names: `acenode.domain.com`, `acestun.domain.com`, `aceturn.domain.com`, `aceproxy.domain.com`, `acesip.domain.com`, `acekms.domain.com`, and `portal.domain.com`.
 Note that `portal` is the only public facing server.
 The `/etc/hosts` files on all servers should have all other servers' private IP addresses.
 * *Create _A_ records* - Connect your IP addresses to host names with _A records_ ([link](https://www.godaddy.com/help/add-an-a-record-19238)).
 * *Update provider peering lists* - Contact video/softphone providers to update their peering lists.
 It could take *two weeks* to fulfill this request.
 * *Create website certificates*